 I never forgot it.

-He goes, We're sick and tired of illegals in our community killing our family members and neighbors.
+He goes, we're sick and tired of illegals in our community killing our family members and neighbors.

 So how many people in total were at this meeting?

-And where was it?
+And where was it, a Trump Tower?

-No, no, the meeting was in Queens, and that the it was at the Belrose Jewish Center.
+And it was at the Belrose Jewish Center.

-I was having out with Rabbi Orinstein.
+I was hanging out with Rabbi Ornstein.

 I mean, he is my own personal rabbi.

-I you know, what's his name again?
+What's his name again?

-Rabbi Patasnik.
+Rabbi Potasnik.

-He was a great guy, but been a friend of mine a long time.
+Been a friend of mine a long time.

 I haven't talked to him in a while.

-I'm not sure if he was a very good thing.
+I'm not sure if he was.

 He used to be on the ex-wife doing religion on the line was the name of the program.

-Yeah, I mean, this was in Queens.
+Yeah, I mean, this is in Queens.

 Queens is a real melting pot, you know, so you've got everybody there.

-So it's so nice to see all different races coming together for freedom for what what America has always been and should remain, in my opinion.
+So it's so nice to see all different races coming together for freedom.

 And as a rock musician, you know me, I'm hated almost as much as you, Sean.

-Uh not by me, my friend.
+Not by me, my friend.

 Love what you're doing.